Albany Federal Criminal Defense Lawyer

 Contact Our Federal Crime Legal Counsel Today

 If you are facing federal charges, you are facing the vast resources of the federal government.
 Hiring an experienced attorney will help build a case that protects your future by fighting to get your charges dismissed, acquitted, or reduced.
-The Law Office of Eric K. Schillinger has helped hundreds of people fight criminal charges.
+Schillinger & Associates, PLLC. has helped hundreds of people fight criminal charges.
 With our firm, you work directly with our founding attorney, who will handle your case personally from beginning to end.
 We take pride in providing defendants with the service they need during the toughest legal battle of their lives.

 Learn your options—contact the Law Offices of Eric K. Schillinger today at (518) 413-0889 for a free consultation.